geoffrowland/SW-Sarsen-Map/README.md

 # SW-Sarsen-Map

-Prototype map of sarsens in south West Enland
+Prototype map of sarsens in south west England

+Data from various sources in CSV format.
+OS Grid References converted to lat Lom locations with accuracy of a few m.